 How much is it?

-When you buy a ticket in Italian, you might also want to know how much you are going to spend.
+When you buy a ticket in Italian, you may also want to know how much you will be spending.

 To ask how much one ticket costs, say…